 The Educational Foundations (EdF) major is for undergraduates who are committed to social change.
-The purpose of the Educational Foundations major is to prepare future professionals in education and related fields who are critical thinkers, well informed about theory and practice, and who possess the knowledge and skills that will enable them to be change agents in economically, racially, culturally, and linguistically diverse communities.
+The purpose of the Educational Foundations major is to prepare future professionals in elementary education and related fields who are critical thinkers, well informed about theory and practice, and who possess the knowledge and skills that will enable them to be change agents in economically, racially, culturally, and linguistically diverse communities.

 This purpose is achieved by providing students with 1) a broad-based focus on content preparation; 2) a sophisticated understanding of the intersections of multiple disciplines within larger historical and contemporary themes.
 The Educational Foundations major is intended to prepare undergraduate students for graduate school in pursuit of a range of career options or volunteer service in an organization – elementary teachers, school counselors, social workers, non-profit directors, AmeriCorps volunteers, Peace Corps volunteers, social workers, etc.